- Accessible parking

 The State Capitol tours are wheelchair accessible except for the Quadriga (golden horses) level.
 There are 63 steps on a tight metal staircase to reach the Quadriga.
-Tours visit this level only from April through October.
-In 2017, due to continuing construction, the Quadriga is temporarily unavailable.
+Tours visit this level only from April through October (weather permitting).

 Two wheelchairs are available at the Capitol Information and Tour Center for visitor use in the State Capitol only.
 Wheelchairs are available on a first-come, first-served basis.

 Bariatric seats are located in each of the committee rooms.

 For visitors who are blind or have low vision